osalvador/ReplicaDB/.github/instructions/frontend.instructions.md

 ## Architecture and State
 - Keep endpoint calls in `src/api`, authentication state in `src/auth`, route protection in `src/router`, reusable views in `src/components`, and page composition in `src/pages`.
 - Use TanStack Query for server state and a fresh query client in tests; do not copy server state into ad hoc React state without a clear UI-only reason.
-- Keep the Phase 2a surface read-only.
-Add mutating controls only with the corresponding backend contract, permission check, CSRF coverage, and planned product slice.
+- Phase 2b ships the job editor, schedule management, and trigger/cancel/retry controls.
+Require the corresponding backend contract, permission check, CSRF coverage, and planned product slice for any future mutating controls.

 ## API Contract
 - Treat `src/api/schema.ts` as generated output from the server OpenAPI document; do not hand-maintain duplicate Java response interfaces.